<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 The big question that remains is whether you’ll recoup your investment when you try to sell or rent your home.
 If you live in a pool happy area, then not having a pool may make your home less desirable on the market; if you live farther north, then a pool may make your home a more challenging sell.
 Houselogic reports that adding a home to your pool can boost the value of your home by as much as 7%, but again, it depends entirely on whether the pool is a good fit for your home and your neighborhood.

 If the cost of the pool is worth the entertainment and lifestyle value for the duration of your military assignment, then the investment value of a pool is less of a concern.
-In this case, then yes, you can definitely put a price on something that brings you happiness!
+In this case, then yes, you can put a price on something that brings you happiness!

 New Call-to-action